-Part 9: Recruitment of Employees

-9A: Recruitment of Employees
+PART 9: RECRUITMENT OF EMPLOYEES

+9A: RECRUITMENT OF EMPLOYEES

-- 1. PETRONAS, being a diversified business entity, provides equal opportunity for any qualified and competent individual to be employed by the company from various multicultural and multiracial background, sourced from both PETRONAS sponsorship programme and externally, local and internationally. - 2.
+PETRONAS, being a diversified business entity, provides equal opportunity for any qualified and competent individual to be employed by the company from various multicultural and multiracial background, sourced from both PETRONAS sponsorship programme and externally, local and internationally.

 The recruitment of employees should be based on approved selection criteria to ensure that only the most qualified and suitable individuals are employed.
-This is crucial to ensure that no element of corruption is involved in the hiring of employees. - 3.
-Subject to the requirements of applicable law, proper background checks should be conducted in order to ensure that the potential employee has not been convicted in any bribery or corruption cases nationally or internationally.
-More detailed background checks should be taken when hiring employees that would be responsible in management positions, as they would be tasked with decision-making obligations. - 4.
-If you find or suspect that another person subject to this policy has violated or about to violate this policy or applicable law, whether deliberately or inadvertently, you must forthwith report the same, in writing, to your HoD/Corporate Division/Business Division/OPU or your HR Department.
+This is crucial to ensure that no element of corruption is involved in the hiring of employees.

+In line with this, proper background checks should be conducted in order to ensure that the potential employee has not been convicted in any bribery or corruption cases nationally or internationally.
+More detailed background checks should be taken when hiring employees that would be responsible in management positions, as they would be tasked with decision-making obligations.

-- Any candidate to be employed with family/ household relationship to a PETRONAS staff or director would need to disclose the relationship, have it properly recorded and be made transparent. - We should not conceal any information where there might be a conflict of interest.
-If you are unsure, please consult your HoD, Head of OPU, HR Department or the LCD.
+If you find or suspect that another person subject to this policy has violated or about to violate this policy or applicable law, whether deliberately or inadvertently, you must forthwith report the same, in writing, to your Head of Department or your Human Resource Department.

+Refer to the DO's and DON'Ts below:

+- ✓ Do ensure that the due process and procedure are carried out based on the approved selection criteria when recruiting new employees.
+This is to avoid any allegations of bribery and corruption. - ✓ Do ensure that due diligence is carried out to confirm that the candidate is the suitable person based on eligibility criteria and/or other prerequisites, rules and guidelines. - ✓ Do ensure that relevant approvals are obtained from the respective Approving Authority prior to issuance of an offer letter - ✓ Do ensure that if the candidate to be employed has a family/household relationship to a PETRONAS staff or director, it is properly recorded and is being made transparent. - ✓ Do ensure that all rights, entitlements and benefits given to the candidate are reasonable in value. - ✓ Do ensure that any 'red flag' is resolved before recruiting.
+For example, if the candidate is a relative of a government official, you must ensure that it is not against the laws of the relevant country. - ✓ Do ensure that all documentations (including invoices and receipts) are properly recorded and kept.

+- X Do not recruit an employee without undergoing the proper process and procedures set by PETRONAS to ensure that there is no perception of bribery or corruption. - X Do not try to circumvent any guidelines, rules or procedures when selecting new employees as it might put you and PETRONAS in trouble in the event of any bribery allegation. - X Do not try to conceal any information where you think that there might be a conflict of interest.
+If you are unsure, please consult your Head of Department, Head of OPU, HR or Legal Department. - X Do not arbitrarily award rights, entitlements and benefits.
+The value and types of rights, entitlements and benefits must be based on the guidelines prepared by PETRONAS. - X Do not fail to give particular attention to any laws, guidelines or policies when a public official is involved, as some countries might impose particular requirements.
+Always consult your Head of Department, Head of OPU, HR or Legal Department. - X Do not conceal, alter, destroy or otherwise modify any documentation.

-Part 10: PETRONAS Whistleblowing Policy
+PART 10: PETRONAS WHISTLEBLOWING POLICY